tetsushijp/AEP-Hands-on-Labs/labs/fsi6/CJA/AttributionIQ.md

 This table shows the performance of these Marketing Channels on driving New Accounts from a Last Touch perspective.
 This is because the Marketing Channel dimension is setup to use a default attribution model of Last Touch.
 But using Attribution IQ, users can dynamically change the model being used on the fly.
 Let's change the model being used now.

-2. Hover over the “Online Purchases" metric in the table and click on the gear icon when it appears.
+2. Hover over the “New Accounts" metric in the table and click on the gear icon when it appears.
 This will open column settings.
       - In column settings, click on the "Use non-default attribution model" checkbox down in the Data settings section to enable Attribution IQ on this metric.
 This will open the Attribution IQ configuration window.
       - From here we can select the Attribution Model and Lookback Window
       - Click on the Model drop-down list to access all the attribution models available and select “Linear”